valebonato/DYNQUAL/README.md

-# PCR-GLOBWB
+# PCR-GLOBWB version 2
-Explanations for installing and simulating PCR_GLOBWB
+This repository was create in order to be able to install and simulate the hydrological model PCR_GLOBWB 2.